varunmalladi/quartz/content/notes/preview changes.md

 ---
+title: "preview changes"
+---

+---
 title: "Preview Changes"
 ---

 If you'd like to preview what your Quartz site looks like before deploying it to the internet, here's exactly how to do that!

 ## Install `hugo-obsidian`
 This step will generate the list of backlinks for Hugo to parse.
-Ensure you have [Go](https://golang.org/doc/install) (>= 1.16) installed.
+Ensure you have Go[]()(https://golang.org/doc/install) (>= 1.16) installed.

 ```shell
 # Install and link `hugo-obsidian` locally